-After the play bombs on opening night, a space meteor gives Riggin the real powers of the fiction Birdman character, and he fights to save the world from the an evil entity known as Moogootu, winning back the love of his estranged wife and daughter!
+After the play bombs on opening night, a space meteor gives Riggin the real powers of the fictional Birdman character, and he fights to save the world from the an evil entity known as Moogootu, winning back the love of his estranged wife and daughter!
 A giant laser beams gets shot into New York City, as well!
-Mike, what did you think of Birdman?
+Mike, what did you

 .
 It makes it look like Crowe is setting up plots to kill DiCaprio and that Crowe’s character is bent and corrupt.
 That is not what this movie is about.
 What is really weird is that the dialog in the trailer is cut from all over the movie and not just between Crowe’s and DiCaprio’s character.
 So now you have our title characters making threatening statements against other characters, but are now making it look like in the trailer that they are threatening each other.
 I just can’t believe that.
-I literally have to ask what they were smoking when they made the trailer."
+I literally have to ask what they were smoking when they made the trailer.

 'Looks like my cup of tea,' I said, but then I reached the end of the starting section, which coincidentally marked the end of the E3 gameplay video I'd seen, and the game went 'BORED NOW!
 Let's have a car chase.'

-'Wait a second, I recognize that voice! (tears off hat) Resident Evil 4!
-Why this deception?'
+'Wait a second, I recognize that voice! (tears off mask) Resident Evil 4

 "Though we were shown trailers that made it look like the game would have tiny little flies that were as detailed as the whole environment, in the final game, everything smaller than a fucking wall looks like it was ripped from YouTube...Duke Nukem 3D had more interactivity in 1996."